 finally bought one (the 6 quart) and quickly discovered I love it!
 Why?
 Because its electric and is a multi-function tool that replaces several you may already have.
 Freeing up kitchen space is a good thing.

-Stovetop pressure cookers have to be baby sat.
+Stove top pressure cookers have to be baby sat.
 The Instant Pot does not.
 For some recipes you add all ingredients, lock on the lid, set your timing and walk away.
 Some recipes need a little sautéing first.
-I’ve yet to try slow cooking or other features but will.
-More recipes to come!

 Lentil and Herb Notes

 Lentils are a great source of plant-based protein.
-Just 1/4 of a cup provides 14 grams of protein and 18 grams of fiber.
+Just ¼ cup (dried) provides 14 grams of protein and 18 grams of fiber.
 They are delicious, nutritious and easy to cook.
-Use French green lentils because they hold up well in soups and stews.
+I recommend French green lentils because they hold up well in soups and stews.